 Pupils leave Airthrie at the end of Year 6 to move on to their secondary education.
 This is a big moment in their lives, particularly as a large number of our Year 6 pupils have been with us since they were 3 years old.
 During the summer term of their final year at Airthrie, and to mark this milestone, pupils take part in a long weekend of activities at the PGL site in Osmington Bay, Dorset.

 We have been running this residential visit for over 20 years and it has become an important part of a child’s progress through our school.
 In fact, their time at Airthrie is often spoken of as “x years until I can go to Osmington”.
-The children depart from Airthrie (accompanied for many years by Mr Richard Wright, Mrs Carol Wright, Mrs Sarah Harrison and Ms Lisa Jackson) on a Friday morning in early July and return during the evening of the following Monday.
+The children depart from Airthrie (accompanied by Miss Allsop, Mr Winstanley and Lisa Jackson who has attended this residential visit for many years) on a Friday morning in June and return during the evening of the following Monday.

 Our first port of call is the picturesque village of Lulworth Cove where we eat a picnic lunch and then set off to walk the coastal path to Durdle Door.
-The children are guided through the many fascinating aspects of coastal formation on show during this walk by Mr Wright and Mrs Wright and then we meet up with our coach driver to continue our journey to Osmington Bay.
+The children are guided through the many fascinating aspects of coastal formation on show during this walk.
+We then we meet up with our coach driver to continue our journey to Osmington Bay.

 At the end of the weekend the children return with happy memories of experiencing such a wide range of activities, as well as of the wonderful choice of food in the cafeteria and the delight of sharing a chalet and spending uninterrupted days with their friends.